-Attract new candidates to your job by making it appear as "new" again on the free job boards with the Job Refresh feature.
+Attract new candidates to your job by making it appear as "new" again on Indeed with the Job Refresh feature.

 Note that this feature only appears on jobs that have been open and syndicated consistently for 90+ days.
 Any time the job spends in a status other than "Open" or non-syndicated does not count toward the 90 days.

 Here are some ways to attract more qualified candidates and increase the chances that your job will be filled within 90 days:

 Identify industry-specific, job-specific and location-specific job boards to target the right candidates.
 Some examples:

 Careers 2.0 Stack Overflow and Dice - Great for filling engineering, development, and other technical positions.
 JazzHR also integrates directly with these boards.

 Monster and CareerBuilder - Great for larger organizations looking for mid to high-level professionals.

 Glassdoor, LinkedIn, ZipRecruiter and Indeed (paid postings) - Boards with the highest volume (and competition).
 Great for increasing overall candidate traffic, though this doesn't necessarily equate with candidate quality.
 Sponsoring on several of these, rather than just one, may yield best results.

 Mediabistro, Mashable, BioSpace, Etc. - Use our Custom Job Links to easily post and track candidates anywhere you choose.

 Leverage JazzHR to best reflect your culture and attract candidates.
 Strengthen your brand, for example, by integrating your careers page: